isifeddi/Darkly/admin_htpasswd/Ressources/info.md

 # UTILITY

     The .htpasswd wasn't protected by an htaccess.
+So it was easily accessed :)

 # HOW TO AVOID ?